We all know how social media algorithms work, right?

 Types of Algorithm Graphs

-Search engines, social networks, and online services with large user bases all have a wealth of data to design and optimise the user experience.
+Search engines, social networks, and online services typically have a wealth of user data to optimise the user experience.

 The media company can leverage these graphs using two main approaches: